christopheradams/is-art-weave/README.md

 CSS).

 *Is Art* is a minimal, interactive artistic statement.
 Each interaction can change the work's self-definition as *art* or *not art*.
-All transactions are recorded permanently.

 *Is Art* is a smart contract and distributed application on the [Arweave] network.
 It is an adaptation of [Rhea Myers]'s original work for Ethereum.

-Transacting with the work requires an [Arweave wallet] to pay a fee.
+Transacting with the work requires an [Arweave wallet] to pay a minimal fee.

 The [source code] is available under a free license.
 It includes a SmartWeave contract with tests, and a JavaScript application that reads